Three50seven/benoli-homelab/servers/benolilab/vmdocker/vmdocker.md

 	cd /opt/benolilab-docker
 	docker ps -a
 	docker compose up -d
+	# Or for a specific container (e.g. after adding to docker compose, without updating all containers)
+	docker compose up -d <container_name>
+	# Or to rebuild:
+	docker compose up --build -d <container_name>
+	# Or to just restart:
+	docker compose restart <container_name>
 ```

 # To restart a service (by service name, not container name) - e.g. needed after updating a secret value